poe-platform/server-bot-quick-start/README.md

 A correct implementation would look like https://poe.com/WrapperBotDemo

+### SDXLBot

+- This bot demonstrates how to wrap an image generation endpoint.
+- It uses Fireworks AI's StableDiffusionXL endpoint.
+You will need to provide your own key for this.
+- Alternatively, you can change the URL to point at a different provider or model.
+- To deploy, run `modal deploy sdxl_bot.py`

+A correct implementation would look like https://poe.com/StableDiffusionXL

 ### CatBot

 - A sample bot that demonstrates the Markdown capabilities of the Poe API.